- Who are ‘partners’ ?

 Spouses and civil partners are treated the same in immigration law.
 Since 2014 same sex couples have been able to choose between marriage and civil partnership.
 The UK also recognises overseas same sex marriages.

-Civil partnership is not limited to those who enter into a British civil partnership in the UK or at one of the British Embassies abroad which conducts ceremonies (there are a limited number of British Diplomatic Posts abroad where it is possible to register a CP).
+Civil partnership status, however, is not limited to those who enter into a British civil partnership in the UK or at one of the British Embassies abroad which conducts ceremonies.

 Applications can also be made on the basis of certain overseas relationships which are recognised as being civil partnerships under British law.
-Some of these relationships are listed at Schedule 20 of the Civil Partnership Act 2004 but that list frequently goes out of date and there are now many more relationships which are recognized as civil partnerships.
+These relationships are listed in Schedule 20 of the Civil Partnership Act 2004 but a more detailed (unofficial) list can be found in Wikipedia’s Schedule 20 page.
 Even if a relationship does not appear in the current or future Schedule 20, it may be acceptable if it meets the general conditions in section 214 of the CPA.

 If you are in an overseas relationship which has been recognised in the law of that country (or region of that country), you can check with the UKVI contact centre whether your relationship is considered equivalent to a UK civil partnership, or post a message on the UKLGIG forum asking others for their experiences.